 Last year, around 187.7 million people around the world were jobless, according to the most recent stats on unemployment.
 This means that the global unemployment rate, prior to the pandemic, was the lowest it has been since the financial crisis of 2008.

 30. Around two billion workers are in informal employment.

-Estimates whow two billion workers, or 61% of the global workforce, are employed under the table.
+Estimates show two billion workers, or 61% of the global workforce, work “under the table”.
 This doesn’t only mean that their pay is low and that job security is not a thing for them, but also that they don’t have access to social services and basic workers’ rights.

-We’ve learned how to predict the weather, earthquakes, and even human behavior to some extent.
-Long-term economic trends, as much as we’d like to think otherwise, are impossible to pin down.
+However, as much as we’d like to think otherwise, long-term economic trends are impossible to pin down.
 They depend on innovation, global politics, and too many other variables to and too many other variables to have an accurate prediction.

 We can, however, be optimistic about the future based on current trends.
-At the same time, we have to keep in mind that there are numerous aspects we need to work on in order for that optimism to be justified.
+At the same time, we have to keep in mind that there are numerous aspects we need to work on to justify that optimism.

-1. What is the unemployment rate in the US today?
+What is the current unemployment rate in 2020?

-The unemployment rate in the US currently sits at 3.7%.
-However, there is a significant difference in unemployment rates among certain demographics.
+The unemployment rate in the US currently sits at 8.4%, as of August 2020.
+However, there is a significant difference in unemployment among certain demographics.
 African-Americans and Hispanics are far less likely to find work than Caucasians and Asians.